symfony/symfony-docs/cookbook/security/entity_provider.rst

 Authenticating Someone against a Database
 -----------------------------------------

-Authenticating a Doctrine user against the database with the Symfony security layer is a piece of cake.
+Authenticating a Doctrine user against the database with the Symfony2 security layer is a piece of cake.
 Everything resides in the configuration of the :doc:`SecurityBundle</reference/configuration/security>` stored in the ``app/config/security.yml`` file.